raspberrypilearning/silly-eyes/en/step_3.md

 --- task ---

-Create an eye costume in the Paint editor.
+Add a new sprite.
+Create an eye costume for this sprite in the Paint editor.
 You can either draw your eye **or** start from a round sprite.

 It's really important that:
 - the costume has the black pupil and coloured iris facing to the right